aridoza/foundational-java/garbage-collection/README.md

 - Using least-recently-used structures, which automatically remove items that have not been referenced for a specified amount of time.
 - Consider using weak references (see Java's [WeakHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/WeakHashMap.html)), which clean up when memory is running out.

-The bottom line is that **fixing** an `OutOfMemory` error is tricky, and generally means changing something about the way your program is designed.
+The bottom line is that **fixing** an `OutOfMemory` error is tricky and generally means changing something about the way your program is designed.
 (Do a quick search on Stack Overflow and you'll see just how many people are trying to figure this out.)
 It's important to take **preventive measures** when you set up a program to ensure this doesn't happen (and yes, we know — easier said than done).

 ## Conclusion (5 min)